-In terms of ROI, the materials and design makes a world of difference.
-Going with bland or inexpensive resurfacing meets all of the pros below, but will garner 45% to 50% return rates.
+In terms of ROI, the materials and design make a world of difference.
+Going with bland or inexpensive resurfacing meets all of the pros below but will garner 45% to 50% return rates.
 Quality design that is in great condition can fetch up to 75% ROI.

 Cons: No inherent cons to the project itself, just the materials and design.
 Color(s) of the driveway ought to match or complement your home’s exterior.
 Gravel and concrete will last the longest, while concrete is difficult to repair and gravel moves or is easily displaced.
-The more expensive stone materials will crack like concrete, but are easier to replace.
-They look more sophisticated, yet don’t last as long.
+The more expensive stone materials will crack like concrete but are easier to replace.
+Stone materials may look more sophisticated, yet they don’t last as long.

 5. Installing a Fence

 Adding a fence to your property usually serves one to four purposes: increasing privacy, enhancing security, marking property lines, and keeping certain creatures out, while preventing others (we call kids and pets) from leaving.

 Materials are plentiful and design options are limitless considering height can vary, even along the same fence line.
 Late spring is usually the opportune time to dig the holes for post installation.
 Before getting too far though, consider the impact a fence will have on the neighborhood, especially those who will have to see its exterior on a daily basis.
 Neighbor input isn’t required but makes for better relations.

 Cost: This is charged by the linear foot for installation.
 Costs on average range from $6 to $25 per linear foot installed.
 Materials may be metal, composite, wood, wire, stone and even invisible (to keep pets in).
 Permits are often required when exceeding a certain height, usually 3 feet or higher.
 If the fence is within your own property to say contain a garden, there is less need for permits or checking with neighbors.